PROLOGUS

 The only other option was conversing with a mute.
 Irena gushed on and on about her grand plans, detailing every step she’d worked out so far and deliberating every possibility she could think of ad nauseum, as if Corvinus hadn’t heard it all a hundred times already.

 As far as he knew, nothing had changed since they had left Ostia a few days ago.
 Irena’s secret panic attack in Carthago Nova had rattled her to the bone, however.
 What would happen if she couldn’t enter any city without risking a total meltdown?
 Her brother’s mental health was hanging by a thread as well.
 Who would take care of him if she went crazy?
-She wasn’t even sure that he would stay to take care of her.
+Would he even stay for her?

 Exhausting that topic, Irena resumed commenting on their surroundings, albeit in a much more optimistic vein.
 Intuiting that her brother had checked out long ago, it made just as much sense to address the scenery directly.

-“I see you thyme!
-Just a little snip – it’ll only hurt for a minute.
+“I see you, thyme!
+Just a little snip – it’ll only sting for a minute.
 And is that rosemary?”

 “It’s so dry here!
 Why don’t you clouds send a little rain our way?”